Skip to main content

 • a replacement test, exam or assessment

-• an extension of up to 20 working days
+• an extension of time

 • reweighting or averaging of your marks